Braves vs. Tigers Player Props Betting Odds

-Player prop betting options for Ronald Acuna Jr., Zach McKinstry and others are available in the Atlanta Braves-Detroit Tigers matchup at Comerica Park on Monday, starting at 6:40 PM ET.
+Player props can be found for Ronald Acuna Jr. and Spencer Torkelson, among others, when the Atlanta Braves visit the Detroit Tigers at Comerica Park on Tuesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!